 - Try debugging before we get to you!
 You are equipped with more tools than you know.
 Add print statements, add another test case.
 Poke around!
 You may already have the answer to your question.

-- Put your name on the board before the last 30 min!
+- Add your name to the queue before the last 30 min!
 If you put it on in the last 30 minutes of office hours, there is NO guarantee that the TA will get to you.

 27. Why should I have good coding style?